Latest update: 29-01-2023

 6. Sentry Drones

 “Space artillery” would be also a very fitting name for this special kind of drone.
 They hit hard and far, but are basically stationary.
 Which can be a huge problem if you suddenly need to move.
-This is a reason why they are very rarely used in PvP szenarios.
+This is a reason why they are very rarely used in PvP.

-A common strategy using sentry drones is to use a Micro Jump Drive to get distance to the NPCs, then sit still, deploy sentries and shoot the incoming NPCs.
-Because they travel in a relatively straigt line to the drones they can track them well and can hit hard.
-When hositles com to close, recall drones and jump again.
+After you deployed your sentry drones you need to stay within 2500 meters or less to scoop them back up.
+A common strategy in PvE when using sentry drones is to fit a Micro Jump Drive (MJD).
+With this module you can jump nearly instantly 100 km to maintain a safe distance to the NPCs, then sit still, deploy sentries and shoot the incoming NPCs.
+Because they will travel in a relatively straight line towards you, the drones can track them well and hit hard.
+When hostiles come to close, recall drones and jump again with the MJD.
 Not the fastest way to clear sites, but a very reliable one.
+Note that your ship might need Sensors Boosters to lock stuff far away.
+Additionally, your drones have a maximum range within they can engage a target.
+Hint: 5.1 can help solve that problem.

-Sentry drones have also very different ranges they can apply damage within.
-Gallente Garde Sentries track the best and have the hightes Damage Modifier, but have the lowest range.
-Caldari Warden have the longest range but track the worst and also have the lowest Damage modifier.
+Like Combat Drones, every type of sentry drone has different ranges they can apply damage from.
+Gallente Garde Sentries track the best and have the highest Damage Modifier, but also have the lowest range.
+Caldari Wardens have the longest range but track the worst and also have the lowest Damage modifier.
 And like every drone they deal different types of damage.
+Here is a nice little reddit thread on the difference between a Imperial Navy Curator and a T2 Curator.

 7. Utility Drones